Gunterinos/D2STGNN/README.md

 mkdir log output
 ```

-Alterbatively, the datasets can be found as follows:
+Alterbatively, the datasets can be found here:

 - METR-LA and PEMS-BAY: These datasets were released by DCRNN[1].
 Data can be found in its [GitHub repository](https://github.com/chnsh/DCRNN_PyTorch), where the sensor graphs are also provided.